isso-comments/isso/docs/docs/configuration/server.rst

 dbpath
     file location to the SQLite3 database, highly recommended to change this location to a non-temporary location!

+name
+    required to dispatch :ref:`multiple websites <configure-multiple-sites>`,
+    not used otherwise.

 host
     URL to your website.
 When you start Isso, it will probe your website with